lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 If we take a look at it in the browser, we  won’t see anything new.

-It’s because this state newer renders and we’re not handling this effect in any way yet.
+It’s because this state newer renders and we’re not consuming this effect in any way yet.

 The Rosmaro Snabbdom starter we are using here combines many of the battle tested JavaScript libraries, like Redux for state management and Redux-Saga for side effects.